acts-project/actsvg/README.md

 ## Meta module

 This module acts as a translation layer between the caller libraries (etc. `ACTS`, `detray`) and core library.
-It allows to create `proto` objects for detectors that can then be used for plotting using the `Core` library.
+It allows to create `proto` objects for detectors that can then be used for plotting using the `core` module.
+This module does also contain a dedicated `display` area that prepares some standard sheets, a view examples can be placed below.

 ## Sample SVGs that can be produced

+A view stand-alone files that are produced by the `googletest` based unit testing.

 <table>
 <tr>